 For the perfect sweet and spicy combination, you have to try this easy mango-habanero salsa!
 Made with juicy mango, fresh ginger, spicy habanero and bright lime juice, this is the ultimate fruit salsa, and it comes together in less than 20 minutes.
 You’ll want to snack on this fruity salsa all summer long.

 Why You Need to Make This Recipe

 Warm nights call for leisurely meals on the patio, and I can't think of a better way to spend the evening than enjoying this salsa with a refreshing margarita on the side.
 You'll love this mango-habanero salsa.

 Summer in a bowl: Every bite is full of fresh, tropical flavor.
 You’ll think you’re on the beach enjoying a big bowl of salsa.

 No cooking required: All we do is chop and blend.

 - Ridiculously quick and easy.
 Make entertaining a breeze with this salsa that requires no advanced skills or hours upon hours to prepare -- it's truly one easy recipe.
 Plus, it only requires a handful of ingredients.

 Ultra versatile: Serve it as a dip or use it to top your favorite Mexican dishes.

 Ginger: This is my secret ingredient for an extra delicious fruit salsa.
 Like in my tropical pico de gallo, fresh ginger gives a fruit salsa a wonderful spice character with a slightly peppery and sweet touch.
 For best results, adding fresh ginger to your fruit salsa is the way to go.

-Let’s walk through how truly simple it is to make your own mango-habanero salsa.
+Let’s walk through how truly simple it is to make your own mango-habanero salsa recipe.

 Step 1: We begin by adding the mango chunks to a food processor (photo 1) and pulse it until it reaches our desired consistency (photo 2).
 I don't like soupy salsa, so I just pulse it until it reaches a nice and chunky texture, but you do you.
 This is our mango-habanero salsa base.